dotnet/core/release-notes/8.0/known-issues.md

 Warning: Failed to read or parse localization file "C:\Program Files\dotnet\templates\8.0.0-rc.2.23476.41\microsoft.dotnet.web.projecttemplates.8.0.8.0.0-rc.2.23476.41.nupkg(/content/BlazorWeb-CSharp/.template.config/localize/templatestrings.cs.json)", it will be skipped from further processing.
 ```

-### [8.0.100-rc.2] .NET 8 RC 2 SDK may fail when restoring multiple local tools in the same action
+### [8.0.100-rc.2] `dotnet tool restore` may fail with a file access exception when restoring multiple tools
-The .NET tools download experience was changed in .NET 8 RC 2 and the tool restore functionality ended up running in parallel for multiple tools but overwriting the same shared project.assets.json file.
+When running `dotnet tool restore` with a tools config which contains multiple .NET tools, the command can fail with an exception similar to the following:

 ```
+Unhandled exception: System.AggregateException: One or more errors occurred.
+(The process cannot access the file 'C:\Users\Username\AppData\Local\Temp\a75617cf-9767-45ca-aaed-34da2edd223e\project.assets.json' because it is being used by another process.)
+When running `dotnet tool restore` with a tools config which contains multiple .NET tools, the command can fail with an exception similar to the following:
-The process cannot access the file '/tmp/505bdf97-0de5-4af8-8b26-2b27ae4ab4e5/project.assets.json' because it is being used by another process.
+ ---> System.IO.IOException: The process cannot access the file 'C:\Users\Username\AppData\Local\Temp\a75617cf-9767-45ca-aaed-34da2edd223e\project.assets.json' because it is being used by another process.
 ```
-**Workaround** Create separate dotnet-tool.json files for each tool and restore them one by one
+**Workarounds**

+The error only occurs when there are multiple tools that have not been previously restored.
+So to work around the issue, you can remove all but one tool from the `dotnet-tools.json` config file, and run `dotnet tool restore`.
+Then add the tools back to the config file one at a time, running `dotnet tool restore` between each one.

+If you are using .NET tools in CI where you can't easily modify the tools config file between multiple tool restores, you can create a separate `dotnet-tools.json` config file for each .NET tool in a separate subfolder.
+Then run `dotnet tool restore` in each subfolder.

+### ## [8.0.100-rc.2] `dotnet tool restore` will always install the latest version of a specific tool

+If a version or version range is used to specify a version of a tool, tool restore will still install the latest version available.
+There is no workaround and a fix is expected for GA.

 ## .NET MAUI